BrianLe188/auto-note/README.md

 # Overview

-TranscribeAI is a meeting automation platform that provides audio transcription and action item extraction services.
+Auto Note is a meeting automation platform that provides audio transcription and action item extraction services.
 The application uses AI-powered transcription through OpenAI's Whisper API to convert meeting recordings into text and then automatically extracts actionable items from the transcripts.
 It features A/B testing capabilities to compare different transcription models and prompts for optimization.

 # User Preferences